 On this page you'll find a general overview of our XMPP server, M-Link.
 On other pages in this section, you’ll find information on M-Link clustering, operation over constrained/unreliable networks, support for Federated/Multi-User Chat, Archive & Search capabilities, use for Forms Discovery & Publishing and use of Directory to hold configuration and authentication data.

 Isode has incorporated into M-Link features that make it the natural choice for instant messaging and presence in military, intelligence and government deployments.
 These features include support for security labels according to XEP-0258: Security Labels in XMPP, data confidentiality using TLS and support for SASL authentication, Kerberos authentication and Strong Authentication (based on X.509 Public Key Infrastructure), for client/server and for server/server connections.
 For more information, please see the page on M-Link Security.

-M-Link's scalability and support for both Wide and Local Area Clustering make it the natural choice for deployments supporting large and growing user numbers and concerned about service interruptions due to server or network failure, support for Disaster Recovery and for military organizations needing a survivable deployment.
+M-Link's scalability and support for both Wide and Local Area Clustering make it ideal for deployments supporting large or growing user numbers and are also concerned about service interruptions due to server or network failure.
 You can read more about this on the M-Link Clustering page.

 M-Link provides a range of capabilities for operating over networks with low bandwidth, high delay and poor reliability.
 This includes support for HF Radio and Federated Multi-User Chat (FMUC).
 For more details see page on support for disadvantaged Networks.